PandasThumb/pandasthumb.github.io/_posts/2022/2022-02-21-NZ-mauri-chemistry-kilmartin-seminar.md

 <figcaption><small>Prof. Paul Kilmartin's university webpage. <a href="https://unidirectory.auckland.ac.nz/profile/p-kilmartin">Source: UoA webpage</a>.</small></figcaption>
 </figure>

-On Friday, February 18, I attended (on Zoom) a fascinating seminar given by Paul Kilmartin, a Professor of Chemistry in the School of Chemical Sciences at the University of Auckland, New Zealand.
-(I work in the School of Biological Sciences at the same institution.)
-Prof. Kilmartin specialises in wine chemistry, among other things, and in addition to chemistry, has degrees in theology and philosophy, and has done extensive work the history of his own family and the land they have helped manage.
+On Friday, February 18, I attended (on Zoom) a fascinating seminar given by <a href="https://unidirectory.auckland.ac.nz/profile/p-kilmartin">Paul Kilmartin, Professor of Chemistry</a> in the <a href="https://www.auckland.ac.nz/en/science/about-the-faculty/school-of-chemical-sciences.html">School of Chemical Sciences</a> at the <a href="https://www.auckland.ac.nz/en.html">University of Auckland</a>, here in Aotearoa/New Zealand. (<a href="https://unidirectory.auckland.ac.nz/profile/nmat471">I work</a> in the <a href="https://www.auckland.ac.nz/en/science/about-the-faculty/school-of-biological-sciences.html">School of Biological Sciences</a> at the same institution.)
+Prof. Kilmartin specialises in wine chemistry, among other things, and in addition to chemistry, has degrees in theology and philosophy.

-Kilmartin's talk was entitled "Chemistry and Mātauranga Māori: A Conversation."
-Kilmartin has given me permission to quote this part of his talk, below, which covers science education material of international interest.
+Kilmartin's talk was entitled <b>"Chemistry and Mātauranga Māori: A Conversation."</b> Kilmartin has given me permission to quote this part of his talk, below, which covers science education material of international interest.
 I will also include the talk summary.
-Other parts of the talk focused on his own background coming to this issue, and ideas for Auckland's chemistry program to explore regarding mātauranga Māori.
+Other parts of Kilmartin's seminar focused on his own background coming to this issue (Scottish and Māori ancestry, member of <a href="https://ngaitahu.iwi.nz/">Ngāi Tahu</a>, deep knowledge of Ngāi Tahu history and land claims), and ideas for Auckland's chemistry program to explore regarding mātauranga Māori.

-As the Panda's Thumb has an international readership interested in science and science education, I will give some background/introduction to these issues, after the quote from Kilmartin's talk.
-For more (much more) on current science education controversies in New Zealand, please search Google News, Twitter, etc. on the various terms mentioned.
-(All of non-talk material is written by me, and should not necessarily be taken as Kilmartin's views.)
+The Panda's Thumb blog has an international readership interested in science and science education, and I have been involved with science education controversies for 20 years (and with PT for 18!).
+But I'm sure the NZ situation is new to many readers.
+Therefore, I will give some background/introduction to the controversy around the science curriculum, after the quote from Kilmartin's talk.
+For more (much more) on current science education controversies in New Zealand, please search <a href="https://news.google.com/search?q=science%2C%20M%C4%81tauranga%20M%C4%81ori&hl=en-NZ&gl=NZ&ceid=NZ%3Aen">Google News</a>, <a href="https://twitter.com/search?q=science%20%20M%C4%81tauranga%20M%C4%81ori&src=typed_query&f=live">Twitter</a>, <a href="https://whyevolutionistrue.com/?s=mauri+zealand&orderby=relevance&order=DESC&post_type=post">blogs</a> etc. on the various terms mentioned.

+<i>(Please not that all of non-talk material is written by me, and should not necessarily be taken as Kilmartin's views.
+And, these are my personal views, not those of current or former employers.)</i>

 <blockquote><div style="background-color: rgb(235, 235, 235); padding: 15px;">
 <b>Quotes from: “Chemistry and Mātauranga Māori: A Conversation”</b><br />